Rct567/FrequencyMan/README.md

 - __word frequency lists__: A text or csv file with words sorted to reflect the word frequency (in descending order).
 Only the position is used, not the (optional) word frequency value.
 - __ignore lists__: A text file with words that will not be used to calculate the rankings.
 The file name should start with "ignore".

+### Language data folder

+In the language data folder itself (`\user_files\lang_data`) the following type of files can be placed:

+- __names lists__: A text file with names/words that will not be used to calculate the rankings.
+It will basically functions like a 'global' ignore list.
+The file name should start with "names", such as `names_to_ignore.txt`.

 ## Reorder logging

 Reorder logging is an optional feature that can be enabled by defining an `id` for a target.
 When enabled, it logs information about the content of that target each time the cards are reordered.